Claims & Appeals

 UNI & Miners: Please contact appeal coordinators at 801-587-6480 or 888-271-5870.

 Please note: Effective January 1, 2016, the University of Utah Health Plans (

 You, your legally authorized representative or your provider may file your appeal.
 If you need help filing your appeal, call us at 801-587-6480.
 If you are deaf or hard of hearing, you can call Utah Relay Services at 711 or 1-800-346-4128.

 Si necesita esta carta en Español, por favor llamenos al 801-587-6480 o 1-888-271-5870 opcion 1.
 Si habla español, puede llamar a Spanish Relay Utah al 1-888-346-3162.
 These are free public telephone relay services or TTY/TDD.
 Estos son servicios gratuitos de retransmisión telefónica pública o TTY / TDD.

 Send the complete written appeal to this address:

 Or you can fax to 801-587-9985

 How long will it take for a decision to be made?

 If you or your provider believes your life or immediate health is in danger, you may ask for an expedited (quick) appeal by calling Customer Service at 801-587-6480.
-If we agree the decision needs to be made quickly, we will make a decision in 3 calendar days for UUHP/Group and Individual Plans or three working days for Healthy U.
+If we agree the decision needs to be made quickly, we will make a decision in three calendar days for U of U Health Plans/Group and Individual Plans or 72 hours for Healthy U Medicaid.

 is fraud and abuse?